 Elliott-Larsen Civil Rights Act – Remedies

-A successful employee prevailing on an Elliott-Larsen Civil Rights Act claim for employment discrimination or retaliation my be awarded reinstatement, back pay, front pay, emotional distress damages, and reasonable attorney’s fees and costs.
+A successful employee prevailing on an Elliott-Larsen Civil Rights Act claim for employment discrimination or retaliation may be awarded reinstatement, back pay, front pay, emotional distress damages, and reasonable attorney’s fees and costs.

-If you would like to learn more about your Michigan employment rights under Michigan employment discrimination law known as the Elliott-Larsen Civil Rights Act, contact Brian J. Graber, Ltd., a Michigan employment discrimination lawyer for a free consultation at (312) 291-4648 or by email using the form below.
+If you would like to learn more about your Michigan employment rights under Michigan employment discrimination law known as the Elliott-Larsen Civil Rights Act, contact BRIAN J GRABER LLC, a Michigan employment discrimination lawyer for a free consultation at (269) 230-6054 or by email using the form below.